Funinja/Current-NeoVim/README.md

 2. then go to the microsoft store and search for and install ubuntu.

-To install my setp from scratch in ubuntu, do the following steps.
+To install my setup from scratch in ubuntu, do the following steps.

 1. First install Neovim:
   sudo apt install neovim